nearprotocol/stakewars/challenges/challenge005.md

 **Heads up:** If you can't see/write in the Validator Portal, be sure that you filled up the [Challenge 004 contact form](https://nearprotocol1001.typeform.com/to/x4Bval), so we can send you an invitation email.

 ### List of available contributions
+**Heads Up:** No more contributions are accepted, except the ones already posted on https://portal.near.org before September 23.
+You are free to add new ones without receiving token rewards!

 | Title | Abstract                    | Contributor |  Date  | Link | NEAR Tokens | Maintenance | Language |
 | -------- | ------------------------------ | ----------- | ------ | ---- | ----------- | --- | ---- |